pressbooks/pressbooks/docs/installation.md

 5. Navigate to: Themes → Installed Themes.

-6. Network Enable "Luther", "Clarke", "Donham", "Fitzgerald", "Austen", "Pressbooks Publisher One", and any other Pressbooks theme you want to use.
+6. Network Enable "Luther", "Clarke", "Donham", "Fitzgerald", "Austen", "Pressbooks Publisher", and any other Pressbooks theme you want to use.

 7. Navigate to: Settings → Network Settings.